-The Council will continue to work with Harwell Campus, the LEP, the AONB Management Board and other relevant stakeholders to prepare a comprehensive development framework for the Campus and the Innovation Village.
-Development proposals will be considered in the context of a comprehensive approach to the whole Campus, including decommissioned and remediated land located on the licensed part of the site, in accordance with the criteria set out below.
-Additional guidance will be provided by a comprehensive development framework that will be published as a Supplementary Planning Document, and include which will seek to ensure that:
+The Council will continue to work with Harwell Campus, the LEP, the AONB Management Board and other relevant stakeholders to prepare a comprehensive development framework for the Campus .and the Innovation Village.
+Development proposals will be considered in the context of a comprehensive approach to the whole Campus, in accordance with the criteria set out below.
+Additional guidance will be provided by a comprehensive development framework that will be published as a Supplementary Planning Document, and include-which will seek to ensure that: